 They practice at

 Community Space at Tesco (Gabalfa) on Western Avenue in Cardiff on Monday nights, and if you are

 interested, please contact them.

 British Clog Dancing to a variety of American, Irish and British acoustic

-folk music (jigs, reels and hornpipes).
-The dancers are
+folk music (jigs, reels and hornpipes) and are based in Wantage,

 Cwmni Gwerin Pontypŵl

 Cwmni Gwerin Pont-y-Pŵl is a Welsh folk dance team